Laboratories

 History of our laboratory

 Professor Takahashi is both a psychiatrist and a psychopathologist recognized as a leading expert on delusion.
 Professor Ogawa is a psychiatrist and a training psychoanalyst, who studied psychopathology in both Japan and France, and received psychoanalytic training in Japan and the United Kingdom.
 Associate Professor Furuhashi is a psychiatrist and a psychopathologist known as a leading researcher on hikikomori in both Japan and France.
+Associate Professor Shiori Ogawa is a child psychiatrist with extensive experience in international student support and school mental health.
 Assistant Professor Wataru Nagashima is a psychiatrist with extensive expertise in liaison-consultation psychiatry.

 Our laboratory is one of the cooperative courses in Health Promotion Medicine in the field of basic medicine at the Graduate School of Medicine, Nagoya University.
 Faculty members belonging to our laboratory are based in the Health Administration Office of the Research Center of Health, Physical Fitness and Sports, where each applies their professional expertise to the mental health care of university faculty, staff, and students.